-Step-by-step guide on rolling the perfect joint (with or without a filter)
+Step-by-step guide on how to roll the perfect joint (with or without a filter)

-To help you hone your own craft, we’ve prepared a simple seven-step guide on the easiest way to roll a joint, even for beginners.
+To help you hone your own craft, we’ve prepared a simple seven-step guide on the easiest way to roll a classic cone joint, even for beginners.
 You’ll be rolling a perfect joint in no time.

 Begin by gathering your rolling supplies: